DavidTausend/aws-bootcamp-cruddur-2023/journal/week3.md

 # Week 3 — Decentralized Authentication

+## Decentralized authentication refers to a method of authentication that does not rely on a central authority or server to verify the identity of a user.
+Instead, it uses a decentralized network or system of nodes to verify the user's identity.

+Decentralized authentication can be achieved through various technologies, such as blockchain and distributed ledger technology (DLT), which enable the creation of a network of nodes that collectively verify user identities.
+In this system, each node maintains a copy of the user's identity data and can verify the authenticity of the user's identity without relying on a central server or authority.

+One advantage of decentralized authentication is that it can increase security and privacy by reducing the risk of a single point of failure or a data breach.
+Since there is no central authority or server to compromise, it is much harder for an attacker to gain access to user data or impersonate a user.

+Decentralized authentication also allows for greater user control over their own identity data, as users can maintain ownership of their data and choose who has access to it.
+This can help prevent identity theft and give users greater control over their online presence.

+Overall, decentralized authentication is a promising approach to online identity verification that can improve security, privacy, and user control.

+## Homework

 ## [Medium] Decouple the JWT verify from the application code by writing a  Flask Middleware

 ## [Hard] Decouple the JWT verify by implementing a Container Sidecar pattern using AWS’s official Aws-jwt-verify.js library